 What are the symptoms of hemorrhoids?

-• Many people have hemorrhoids and don’t have any symptoms.
+Many people have hemorrhoids and don’t have any symptoms.
+Hemorrhoid symptoms include:

-• The most common symptom of hemorrhoids is bright red blood covering your stool or on the toilet paper.
+- Bright red blood covering your stool or on the toilet paper

 How are hemorrhoids diagnosed?